Atticus29/n00b-message-board/README.md

 * Currently, the key to firebase is on display for the world to see.
 Eventually, this should be migrated to a .env file.
 * Currently, the ability to update question's down-votes and up-votes is not fully functional.
-* Should be able to delete answers route.
-* Add answer should be displayed on question page instead of questions page (to reduce probability of duplicate answer)
-* Improve input validation, esp. for tags.
+* Improve input validation for tags.

 ### Future Specs
 | Behavior                   | Input Example     | Output Example    |